alexmazzucca/html5-kindling/README.md

 ### `gulp build`

 This task will appear as "Build" in the VSCode build task menu.
 Once executed, this command will compile and compress project files (CSS, JS, PNG, JPG, etc.).
 A copy of the project's database (if available) will export to the root directory.
-All changes will be automatically committed with a timestamp and synced to the project's git repository.
+All changes will be automatically timestamped and committed to the project's Git repo.
+The timestamped commit will be automatically pushed.

 ### `gulp develop`